The Amazing Adventures of Spider-Man: Ride experience

 After donning night vision goggles (3D glasses), the "cub reporters" get in the Scoop and leave the loading docks to a Manhattan back alley where they encounter Spider-Man.
 He warns that he is in for "the most dangerous night of his life" and for the guests to "be careful".
 In this scene, a series of synchronized effects are used to simulate Spider-Man jumping on the Scoop.
 Barely missing a trash truck driven by a Stan Lee cameo, the guests enter a warehouse where the Sinister Syndicate are holding the Statue of Liberty hostage.
 Once spotted, Electro tries to shock the guests with a sparking wire.
 The Scoop absorbs the electricity and vibrates, knocking Electro backwards.
 After this, Scream tries to shred the guests as Doctor Octopus pulls her out of the way and fires his anti-gravity ray at the Scoop.
 A part of the Statue of Liberty is shown in the green light.
 Guests enter the sewers where Spider-Man is waiting.
 However, Hydro-Man appears behind him as he slams a pipe into the Scoop while Spider-Man attacks him.
 Following this, Doctor Octopus busts through a brick wall and grabs the Scoop's front bumper, preparing to attack with a fiery claw.
 The bumper breaks loose, causing Doctor Octopus to stumble backwards.
 Then, the Scoop approaches the river where Hobgoblin tries to attack the guests with his pumpkin bombs.
 Spider-Man comes to catch one of the incoming pumpkin bombs, but Hobgoblin throws another pumpkin bomb as a fireball explodes above the guests.
 The Scoop is then sent into the streets where Spider Man fights Doctor Octopus.

 In the ride's climax, Doctor Octopus lifts the Scoop up to a simulated height of 400 ft using the anti-gravity cannon.
 A number of synchronized effects help achieve this without the vehicle leaving the ground, including a movable building set, lighting cues, simulator movements, projections and wind effects.
 Spider-Man attempts to pull the Scoop down, but is attacked by all the supervillains.
 Spider-Man thwarts them, but not before Doctor Octopus disengages the anti-gravity device, sending the Scoop on a simulated free fall until it is rescued by Spider-Man's webbing right above the ground (stopping above a manhole cover that says "Not An Exit") and another Stan Lee cameo.
-Spider-Man capture all of the supervillains using his webs, and Doctor Octopus unsuccessfully tries to attack him one last time.
-As the vehicle pulls into the unload station, Spider-Man thanks the guests for their help and sends them back to the Daily Bugle, where he has rigged the anti-gravity cannon to lift Jameson up to the ceiling in his office.
+Spider-Man captures all of the supervillains using his webs, and Doctor Octopus unsuccessfully tries to attack him one last time.
+As the vehicle pulls into the unloading station, Spider-Man thanks the guests for their help and sends them back to the Daily Bugle, where he has rigged the anti-gravity cannon to lift Jameson up to the ceiling in his office.
 Guests unload while a modern rendition of the classic Spider-Man theme song plays and a voiceover of Stan Lee instructs the riders on exiting properly.